 New Brunswick College of Craft and Design

-Students then apply to a two-year diploma program and can choose to major in one of eight studios, including ceramics, fashion design, jewellery and metal arts and textile design.
-Students can also apply to the unique Wabanaki visual arts program, which focuses on the traditional and contemporary crafts of the Wolastoqiyik, Mi’kmaq and Passamaquoddy peoples of the Atlantic region.
+Students then apply to a two-year diploma program and can choose to major in one of eight studios, including ceramics, jewellery and metal arts, and textile design.
+Students can also apply to the Wabanaki visual arts program, which focuses on the traditional and contemporary crafts of the Wolastoqiyik, Mi’kmaq and Passamaquoddy peoples.

-NBCCD has an average class size of 18 in the first year and 10 in diploma programs; these small classes create an intimate learning atmosphere in a school of no more than 320 students.
+NBCCD has an average class size of 18 in the first year and 10 in diploma programs, which create an intimate learning atmosphere in a school of some 320 students.
 The campus is located in downtown Fredericton, on the banks of the Saint John River near the Beaverbrook Art Gallery.
 Opportunities for experiential learning include student gallery exhibitions, fine craft sales and practicum placements.
-As the college does not offer student residences, most students rent rooms in downtown Fredericton.
+The college does not offer student residences, so most students rent rooms in downtown Fredericton.

 Popular Programs